MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 };
 ```

 This callback is not invoked for the very first user entering the room.
-Use "Room created" to intercept the first player join.
+Use **Room created** to intercept the first player join.

+> [!NOTE]
-You may acquire additional data about the event using 'args' argument.
-The example of 'args' payload is given below:
+> You may acquire additional data about the event using 'args' argument.
+The example of **args** payload is given below.

 ```javascript
 {